tkaefer/java-interview/topics/core/concurrency.md

 #### Join ()

-- Yield means currently executing thread gives chance to the threads that have equal priority in the Thread-pool.
-- yield () is a not-static method in Thread Class.
 - Used to impose order on execution of multiple Threads.
 - Throws IntrupptedException if another thread interrupted waiting for thread as a result of join() call
 - Join is also a blocking method, which blocks until the thread on which join has called die or specified waiting time is over.